Network-Goods/hypercerts-docs/docs/scenarios.md

 ```
 ## HyperCerts with pro- and retroactive funding
 Contributors can't always bootstrap their project without initial funding.
-When prospective funders are needd, HyperCerts make it easy to track their funding and its impacts.
+When prospective funders are needed, HyperCerts make it easy to track their funding and its impacts.

 In some cases the retrospective funder can also reward the prospective funder for making this project happen.